 Is it spring yet?
-I mean I know it is technically spring but I was in Chicago last week in the snow?!
-Even if you are still walking through snow to get to your classroom you can make sure you are learning all about spring with these fun hands-on spring garden activities.
-If you want even more make sure you check out our Spring Garden thematic unit, it’s colorful, flexible, and will do the planning for you so you can relax and do what preschool teachers do best; make learning fun for your students!
+I know it is technically spring, but I was in Chicago last week in the snow?!
+Even if you are still walking through snow to get to your preschool classroom, you can learn and teach all about spring with these fun, hands-on spring gardening activities for preschoolers.
+If you want even more, make sure you check out our huge list of Spring Activities for Preschool.
+Let me help you plan so you can relax and do what preschool teachers do best; make learning fun for your preschoolers.

 Giant Sunflower Craft – you could even make these the same height as your students ( just skip the stem part and use green ribbon the as the stem).